sd17fall/softdes.web/_assignments/final-project.md

 * Current and future SoftDes students and faculty
 * Potential users of your software and those with a domain-specific interest in your topic
 * Future employers
-* Expo audience, broader Olin community, family
+* Final event audience, broader Olin community, family

 There are many successful formats for a project website, but you should consider including: